 For centuries, stone has been a versatile siding material for both stately and modest homes.
 While most older homes have natural stone siding, this material started to fall out of favor in the mid-20th century due to its high cost, heavy weight, and increasing rarity.
 Though the appeal of stone never faded, the costs and logistics involved with installing this heavy material have made natural stone a less attractive choice for many homeowners.

-During the mid-20th century, manufactured stone veneer began to gain popularity, thanks to its natural look and ease of use both indoors and outdoors.
-Though it looks remarkably similar to natural stone, MSV is made from a concrete mix and produced to have the texture and color of stone.
+During the mid-20th century, manufactured stone veneer began to gain popularity.
+This is due to its natural look and ease of use both indoors and outdoors.
+Though it looks remarkably similar to natural stone, MSV is made from a concrete mix with the texture and color of real stone.

 If you’ve ever wanted to learn how to install manufactured stone siding, you might be surprised to know that it’s relatively easy to put up.
 Experienced DIYers can typically install this artificial stone siding in a few short days, depending on the size and scope of the project.